-In zones 3-7, we recommend planting in a container in order to properly protect your plant from winter damage.
+We strongly recommend planting in a container in order to properly protect the plant from winter damage.
 Use the following instructions as a guide for container planting.

-Important: Thoroughly hydrate the plants by submersing the root zone in a container of water for 10 minutes while you prepare for planting.
+Important: Thoroughly hydrate the plant by submersing the root zone in a container of water for 10 minutes while you prepare for planting.